nimiq/developer-center/learn/protocol/validators/validator-keys.md

 <br/>

 The `update` transaction allows the validator to update its keys in case they are compromised.
-The cold key is immutable, and, by extension, so is the validator’s address.
+However, the cold key is immutable, and, by extension, so is the validator’s address.